120 Big Ideas for What to Do in Retirement

 In retirement, you likely have more options for how to spend your time than ever before.
 And, you certainly don’t have to settle on only one goal, hobby or pursuit.Maybe you’ll pursue painting.
 Or perhaps skydiving is more up your alley.
 Think that’s crazy?
 Geraldine Watson did her first skydive at the age of 85, and loved it!
 Did she want to do it again?
 No. She had other dreams to pursue.

-Retirement is almost as bold of a move as parachuting… However you choose to spend your golden years is bound to be exciting…
+Whether it is dare devil parachuting, travel, spending time with grandchildren or something else, however you choose to spend your golden years is bound to be exciting…

 Retirees don’t live a static life.
 Things change, and that’s ok.
 These are your rules, and you get to make the rules and adapt to them as you see fit.
 What you dream about today might be radically different from what you want a few years into retirement.
 And, with Americans living longer now than ever before, it’s time to start dreaming bigger.

 Here are 25 relaxing, exciting, rewarding, simple and challenging ways you could find a perfect retirement life balance.
 And — if you are overwhelmed by your choices, skip to the bottom of this article for tips to help you figure out what to do after retirement.